Keyboard shortcuts

 • Train your mana until you can materialize it for 15 non-consecutive turns with a priest of level 25 or higher.

-• Successfully gaining 5 successive levels while under the effect of the Pacifism skill, all the while only being allowed to use the Lesser Prayer and God’s Hand (if unlocked) active class skills in battle7.
+• Successfully gaining 5 successive levels while under the effect of the Pacifism skill.

 1. Higher beings can be any creature who your character perceives as a god, for instance, an element or golem could be source of a priest’s powers.